 - 1. To carry out the functions falling withing the committee's area of responsibility as set out below, working within the budget and policy framework approved by the Full Council, except where these functions remain reserved to the Full Council or have been delegated to another committee within the council's scheme of delegation. - 2.
 To recommend to Full Council new or changes in previously agreed policies. - 3.
+To establish sub-committees to progress work of the committee. - 4.
 To decide on matters falling within its responsibility or delegate decision making to Directors.
-However, this does not prevent the committee from choosing to exercise the function itself. - 4.
-The committee will normally meet twice during the course of the year.
+However, this does not prevent the committee from choosing to exercise the function itself. - 5.
+The committee will meet no more than twice during the course of the year

 - a.
 Input into the development of the Community Safety Partnership (CSP) work programme and strategy, through attendance at its meetings by the Chair or Vice Chair of the Crime and Disorder Committee - b.
 Consider crime and disorder issues which are not covered by the work of the CSP and be responsible for developing the council's response to emerging issues, legislation and developing policy - c.
 Oversee the council's response to the PREVENT and PROTECT activities both of which are part of counter terrorism activities and strategy, CONTEST, and ensure that the council is considering the recommendations of these guidelines in the discharge of its duties and the work that it does - d.
 Consider council led initiatives relating to crime and disorder which would not fall under the remit of the CSP or any other committee. - e.
-Make recommendations to Council for any items of expenditure.
+Make recommendations to the relevant committee for any items of expenditure

-- 1. Work in partnership with other policy committees and sub-committees. - 2.
-Develop, make decisions about and keep under review the committee's budget ensuring any decisions about spend are made within the allocated budget envelope.
+1. Work in partnership with other policy committees and sub-committees.

-- 3. Ensure any decisions about additional spend to the committee's agreed budget are in accordance with the Financial Regulations. - 4.
+- 2. Develop, make decisions about and keep under review the committee's budget ensuring any decisions about spend are made within the allocated budget envelope. - 3.
+Ensure any decisions about additional spend to the committee's agreed budget are in accordance with the Financial Regulations. - 4.
 Have consideration to the Risk Management Strategy, key performance indicators and any action relevant to the committee's remit. - 5.
 Work with partners and other agencies to fulfil its responsibilities. - 6.
 Have oversight of any matters of interest or concern relevant to this committee's remit.